ymirsky/MLSgen/README.md

 * AES mode is seeded with random_device, so we assume that the API provides a truly random initial seed.
 * To avoid repitions, the sequence size L (controlled with parameter m) must be relativly large (e.g., m=10).

+# Citation
+I you use this tool, please cite our research paper:

+*Mirsky Y, Kalbo N, Elovici Y, Shabtai A. Vesper: Using Echo-Analysis to Detect Man-in-the-Middle Attacks in LANs.
+IEEE Transactions on Information Forensics and Security.
+2018 Nov 23.*

 # License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details